dicethrow/pandown/doc/installation.md

 5. Install vscode [Download link](https://code.visualstudio.com/download)

 	1. Once installed, open vscode, then navigate to the extensions window.
 Type in `python`, and for the first result, click `install`.
 This will enable the vscode text editor to interact with python files better.
 This may take up to a minute or so.
+Do the same for 'vscode-pdf'

 	![install python in vscode](./img/install_python_in_vscode.gif)